Chellie Pingree: Common Cause

 As the leader of Common Cause, Pingree was active in the organization's programs in media reform, elections, ethics, and money in politics.
 She supported net neutrality, mandatory voter-verified paper ballots, public financing of congressional elections, national popular vote (a workaround for the Electoral College), and an independent ethics commission for Congress.
 She stepped down from Common Cause in February 2007 to return to her home state and run for Congress in 2008.

 Maine Senate

 Elections

 Pingree was first elected to the Maine Senate in 1992, winning election in the 21st district, carrying every town in the district apart from Belmont.
 She was outspoken against going to war against Iraq, although counseled by party insiders to avoid that subject.
-She was redistrict to the 12th district, and reelected in 1994, 1996, and 1998.
+She was redistricted to the 12th district, and reelected in 1994, 1996, and 1998.
 In 2000, she was unable to seek reelection due to term limits.

 Tenure

 Pingree represented Knox County in the Maine Senate.
 She was elected Maine's second female majority leader in 1996.

 During her tenure as a state legislator, Pingree made nationwide headlines when she authored the nation's first bill regulating prescription drug prices, Maine Rx.
 She also shepherded Maine's largest land-bill initiative, Land for Maine's Future.